echronos/echronos/components/rigel/docs.md

 [^signalset]: See the [Signals] section for more details.

-An ISR can call the [<span class="api">interrupt_event_raise</span>] API to raise one of the interrupt events configured in the system.
+An interrupt service routine can call the [<span class="api">interrupt_event_raise</span>] API to raise one of the interrupt events configured in the system.
 The [<span class="api">interrupt_event_raise</span>] API is carefully implemented using an atomic instruction to avoid any possible data races.
 When an interrupt event is raised, it causes the associated signal set to be sent to the task associated with the interrupt event.
-This provides a safe and efficient mechanism for ISRs to interact with tasks.
+This provides a safe and efficient mechanism for interrupt service routines to interact with tasks.

 ## Signal Scopes